vdl-website/vdl-website.github.io/culture.md

 permalink: /culture/
 ---

 We care about a friendly culture in our lab, so we have a series of activities to foster a collaborative atmosphere.
 You can get an impression on our <a href="https://goo.gl/photos/v1rN6bs6qBzSQYLL7">photo album</a>.
-Salt Lake City is a great place to do research, but also to play!
+Both Graz and Salt Lake City are great places to do research, but also to play!
 Skiing, climbing, mountain biking, etc. is all immediately accessible in the vicinity.
 We have a [code of conduct](../conduct) that details how we expect our lab members to collaborate.

 ## Group Meetings